Ashpet1291/Face-detecting-and-Blurring/README.md

 This program is done in Python, developed on Pycharm and uses the OpenCV library

-This Python program detects faces from a live video The program then saves the video under the name face_detector_output_file in avi format (.avi)
+This Python program detects faces from a live video and draws a blue rectangle around them The program then saves the video under the name face_detector_output_file in avi format (.avi)

 To run the program you must have OpenCV installed on your machine